DEKRA Product Testing

 HBSE: A Modern Approach to Safety

-To improve product safety , the IEC 62368 standard applies an innovative method: Hazard-Based Safety Engineering (HBSE).
-This approach focuses on risks that arise when a product component fails or does not function properly.
-An important question within this standard is: How safe is your product if a component fails or does not function as it should?
-The standard emphasizes identifying all potential hazards and, in particular, those associated with energy transfer.
-It also evaluates the effectiveness of the corresponding safety measures.
+, the IEC 62368 standard applies an innovative method: Hazard-Based Safety Engineering (HBSE).
+This method focuses on the risks that arise when a product component fails or doesn’t work properly.
+A key question it addresses is: How safe is your product if a component fails?

 Types of energy transfer within IEC 62368